unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

  * Begin JSON/AJAX APIs for managing services and executables
+   * Make Sessions a part of Overseer
+   * Implement login AJAX call
+   * Create request context for routing handlers
+   * Call for listing services
+   * Call for changing the password
+   * Call for changing HTTP settings
+   * Call for changing HTTPS settings
+   * Call for changing TLS settings
+   * Call for changing admin forward rules
+   * Call for changing service's name
+   * Call for changing service's forward rules
+   * Call for changing service's executables
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules
  * Implement web interface